 Student placements in a rural and remote practice context

-Sarah Jackson, Physiotherapist and North West Community Rehab Project Manager at the Mount Isa Centre for Rural and Remote Health (MICRRH) is an experienced Clinical Educator.
+Sarah Jackson, Physiotherapist and North West Community Rehab Project Manager at the Mount Isa Centre for Rural and Remote Health (MICRRH) is an experienced student supervisor.
 In this video Sarah shares some tips when hosting students in a rural and remote setting.

 - well prepared students and good orientation to the placement